markusju/macos-chrome-password-decrypter/README.md

 This means you can easily pull the required data from a Timemachine backup for example.

 ## Introduction / HowTo
-This is a very basic implementation and it offers not comfort.
+This is a very basic implementation and it offers no comforts.
 You will have to do most of the data gathering yourself.
 This is however intended.
 I created this script, as I was looking for a tool that would not heavily interact with my system, while trying to recover saved passwords from a Backup.
 Google Chrome uses AES-128-CBC to encrypt / decrypt password kept in the SQLite database.

 The AES key $DK$ is built as follows: